shibumi/shibumi.dev/content/posts/tests-for-the-arch-linux-infrastructure.md

 [Archlinux-Docker](https://github.com/archlinux/archlinux-docker).
 Therefore it
 makes sense to reuse them infrastructure tests.

-The actual test are written in Python with support of the library [testinfra](https://testinfra.readthedocs.io/en/latest/).
+The actual tests are written in Python with support of the library [testinfra](https://testinfra.readthedocs.io/en/latest/).

 First of all we need to install the dependencies.
 You can find most of our